 Appliances and Accessories

 You might need various appliances and accessories in your bathroom, depending on your needs, to make the best possible use of your available space.
 You can choose from high-end to stock appliances and these decisions will contribute to your final bathroom remodel costs.
 For instance, you can choose a high-end bathtub or a stock option, the final choice comes down to your taste and your budget.

-A finish is anything visible on the outside- including tile and stain colors, paint, lighting, etc. The exciting part is that there are plenty of finishes you can choose from depending on your budget.
-Something like stainless steel is always significantly cheaper than oil rubbed bronze or copper finish.
+A finish is anything visible on the outside- including bathroom tile and stain colors, paint, lighting, etc. The exciting part is that there are plenty of finishes you can choose from depending on your bathroom remodel budget.
+Something like stainless steel is always significantly cheaper than oil-rubbed bronze or copper finish.
 These finishes tend to make up for a significant portion of your bathroom remodel costs.

 We have mentioned the list price of all the materials required along with the percentage of total budget it might need-

 |Bathroom fan costs||$50 – $300||2% – $5%|

 |Flooring costs||$200 – $1,350||10% – 15%|

 |Entry doors and windows cost||$200 – $1,800||8% – 10%|

 |Painting costs||$150 – $550||5% – 6%|

 According to Home Advisor, “The average bathroom remodel costs around $10,500.
 Most homeowners spend anywhere between $5,000 and $15,000.
 You can spend as little as $3,000 to $7,000 to update the essential components in a small or medium-sized bathroom.
 When it comes to a large or master bath, you could spend $25,000 or more.”
 This means that you will pay an average of $125 per square foot for a bathroom remodel.